Alberta Highway 2A: Smith

-Highway 2A, known as Highway 2A:44 by Alberta Transportation, begins Highway 2 near the hamlet of Hondo and connects with hamlet of Smith.
+Highway 2A, known as Highway 2A:44 by Alberta Transportation, begins at Highway 2 near the hamlet of Hondo and connects with the hamlet of Smith.
+The segment provides access to communities in the Municipal District of Lesser Slave River No. 124 that are not directly served by Highway 2.

 Major intersections

 The entire route is in M.D. of Lesser Slave River No. 124.